lowk3v/telegram-bot-template/README.md

 3. Wait until the first run of CI finishes
    (Github Actions will process the template and commit to your new repo) Then clone your new project and happy coding!
+4. Rename `.env-example` to `.env` and fill in the values
+5. Replace banner at `cmd/project_name/main.go` by use this tool: https://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=%20project_name

 > NOTE: WAIT until first CI run on Github actions before cloning your new project.